opensearch-project/documentation-website/_security/authentication-backends/jwt.md

 1. The user sends the access token alongside every request to the service that it wants to use.
 1. The service verifies the token and grants or denies access.

-A JWT is self-contained in the sense that it carries within itself all of the information necessary to verify a user.
+A JWT is self-contained in the sense that it carries all of the information necessary to verify a user.
 The tokens are base64-encoded, signed JSON objects.

 ## JWT elements